Symptoms

 When a cPanel user on CloudLinux tries to use PHP on the command line, the version of PHP used will be governed by the following rules:

-2. .htacess files that have a cPanel generated PHP version configuration in them will override PHP Selector's System PHP Version.
+- .htaccess files that have a cPanel-generated PHP version configuration in them will override PHP Selector's System PHP Version.

-1. Login to the cPanel interface for the user that needs the updated configuration
+- Log in to the cPanel interface for the user

-4. Via CLI as the cPanel user (do not use root), navigate to the document root of that domain.
-If you don't know what the document root of the domain is you can learn how to find that here -> How to find the document root of a domain
+- Via CLI as the cPanel user (do not use root), navigate to the document root of that domain.

-6. Copy the cPanel generated PHP configuration from within the file.
+Copy the cPanel-generated PHP configuration from within the file.
 It should look similar to the following:

 # Set the “ea-php72” package as the default “PHP” programming language.